Lifelong Driver's

 +

-cultural norms of disrespect condoning hostility
+norms of disrespect condoning

 =